San Domenico

 The façade

-Restored in 1910, after the postcard photograph (see far below right) was taken, which still shows traces of the lost portico, built by Dotti during his rebuilding from 1727-35, and visible in the print and painting further down.
-This restoration removed the portico and reinstated the rose window.
+Restored in 1910, during which work the rose window was reinstated, after the postcard photograph (see far below right) was taken, which still shows traces of the lost portico, built by Dotti during his rebuilding from 1727-35, and visible in various images at the bottom of this page.
+It was demolished by Alfonso Rubbiani in 1874.

 To the left of the façade is the Latin cross shaped Ghisilardi chapel, designed by Sienese architect Baldassarre Peruzzi c.1530, but it's rarely open.